 - Part 2 of 5: Setup React Native and Firebase, where we’ll deal with the installation and configuration of our whole development stack: React Native, the Firebase SDK and the Visual Studio Code environment, together with the required settings to get our app ready to work with Android and iOS.

-- Part 3 of 5: Configure the Firebase Service, in which we’ll setup the Firebase Service to ensure that our React Native app will be able to receive push notifications through the Firebase API on any Android and iOS device.
+- Part 3 of 5: Configure the Firebase Service, in which we’ll create the Firebase Project and configure the Firebase Push Notification Services to ensure that our React Native app will be able to receive push notifications through the Firebase API on any Android and iOS device.

 - Part 4 of 5: Design and Test the React Native UI, where we’ll test our front-end skills by laying out a React-Native UI in order to make our app actually able to receive push notifications and send HTTP requests to the server to remotely keep track of our actions – and possibly fire subsequent push notifications to other clients.

 - Part 5 of 5: Server-Side Handler, in which we’ll use ASP.NET Core to create a sample, lightweight web server that will be able to receive HTTP requests issued by the clients and/or feed them with push notifications through the Firebase API.

 In this first post we’ll talk about push notifications.

 Before going further, let’s spend a couple minutes to properly understand how a push notifications workflow tipically works for most apps, which can be useful to understand what do we have to do.